IABTechLab/uid2docs/api/v2/guides/publisher-client-side.md

 ### How will I be notified of user opt-out?

-The [UID2 SDK](../sdks/client-side-identity-v1.md) background token auto-refresh process handles user opt-outs.
+The [UID2 SDK](../sdks/client-side-identity.md) background token auto-refresh process handles user opt-outs.
 If user opts out, when the UID2 SDK attempts token refresh, it will learn about the optout and will clear the session (including the cookie) and invoke the callback with the `OPTOUT` status.

 ### Where should I make token generation calls, from the server or client side?

 UID2 tokens must be generated only on the server side after authentication.
-In other words, to ensure that the API key used to access the service remains secret, the [GET /token/generate](../endpoints/get-token-generate.md) endpoint must be called only from the server side.
+In other words, to ensure that the API key used to access the service remains secret, the [POST /token/generate](../endpoints/post-token-generate.md) endpoint must be called only from the server side.

 ### Can I make token refresh calls from the client side?

 Yes.
-The [GET /token/refresh](../endpoints/get-token-refresh.md) can be called from the client side (for example, a browser or a mobile app) because it does not require using an API key.
+The [POST /token/refresh](../endpoints/post-token-refresh.md) can be called from the client side (for example, a browser or a mobile app) because it does not require using an API key.

 ### How can I test that the PII sent and returned tokens match?

-You can use the [GET /token/validate](../endpoints/get-token-validate.md) endpoint to check whether the PII you are sending through [GET /token/generate](../endpoints/get-token-generate.md) is valid.
+You can use the [POST /token/validate](../endpoints/post-token-validate.md) endpoint to check whether the PII you are sending through [POST /token/generate](../endpoints/post-token-generate.md) is valid.

-1. Depending on whether the PII is an email address or a phone number, send a [GET /token/generate](../endpoints/get-token-generate.md) request using one of the following values:
+1. Depending on whether the PII is an email address or a phone number, send a [POST /token/generate](../endpoints/post-token-generate.md) request using one of the following values:
     - The `validate@email.com` as the `email` value.
-    - The [URL-encoded, base64-encoded SHA256](../../README.md#email-address-hash-encoding) hash of `validate@email.com` as the `email_hash` value.
+    - The hash of `validate@email.com` as the `email_hash` value.
-    - The [URL-encoded](../../README.md#query-parameter-value-encoding) `+12345678901` as the `phone` value.
+    - The `+12345678901` as the `phone` value.
-    - The [URL-encoded, base64-encoded SHA256](../../README.md#phone-number-hash-encoding) hash of `+12345678901` as the `phone_hash` value.
+    - The hash of `+12345678901` as the `phone_hash` value.
 2. Store the returned `advertising_token` for use in the following step.
-3. Send a [GET /token/validate](../endpoints/get-token-validate.md) request using the `email`, `email_hash`, `phone`, or `phone_hash` value that you sent in step 1 and the `advertising_token` (saved in step 2) as the `token` property value.
+3. Send a [POST /token/validate](../endpoints/post-token-validate.md) request using the `email`, `email_hash`, `phone`, or `phone_hash` value that you sent in step 1 and the `advertising_token` (saved in step 2) as the `token` property value.
     - If the response returns `true`, it indicates that the PII you sent as a request in step 1 matches the token you received in the response of step 1.
     - If it returns `false`, it indicates that there may be an issue with the way you are sending email addresses, phone numbers, or their respective hashes.